kkholst/mets/README.md

 ## Examples: Cox model IPTW

-We can fit the Cox model with inverse probability of treatment weights based on logistic regression.
-The treatment weights can be time-dependent and then multiplicative weights are applied (see details and vignette).
+We can fit the Cox model with inverse probabilty of treatment weights based on logistic regression.
+The treatment weights can be time-dependent and then mutiplicative weights are applied (see details and vignette).

 ``` r